Oscar Romero Project

 BUST OF OSCAR ROMERO

 The bust was a replica of the statue commissioned by the Peace Abbey that is placed at the entrance of the cottage where Romero lived on the grounds of the Hospital of the Divine Providence Cancer Hospital in San Salvador.
-The project took place under the guidance of Reverend Bob Cook, an extraordinarily committed Presbyterian minister from Des Moines, Iowa who has devoted his life to improve the lives of others in the village of Berlin, El Salvador.
+The project took place with the assistance of Reverend Bob Cook, an extraordinarily committed Presbyterian minister from Des Moines, Iowa who has devoted his life to improving the lives of others in the village of Berlin, El Salvador.
 Key to the Romero Project was Yvonne Farley, Professor in the School of Social Work at the University of Iowa who mobilized her students and is credited for making the Romero Project a reality.

 Gigantic Romero puppet in Bread and Puppet Theater performance during Contra war in Central America.
 Bread and Puppet Theater and its founder Peter Schumann received the Courage of Conscience Award 2009 at the Peace Abbey.